nielsenramon/chalk/_posts/2016-10-15-chalk-sample-post-with-all-elements.md

 ---

 Chalk uses the default Jekyll syntax highlighting gem Rouge.
 It has a customized style for both light and dark theme.
+Use the `highlight` tag to use the following code highlighting your preferred language:

 {% highlight html %}
 <!-- This is a comment -->
 <div class="grid">
   <h1>This is a heading</h1>
   <p>